World Ride Ends and One World One Ride Finally Reaches India After Conquering 30+ Countries And 5 Continents:

 World Ride: Opportunities (Dream Route)

 The riders took the following route for the world ride.
-At first, Debasshish started off from Mumbai to Indore.
+At first, Debasshish started from Mumbai to Indore.
 There, DJ Bhai joined him for the rest of the tour.
-The tour was divided into three legs of the journey.
+They divided the tour into three legs of the journey.

 Leg – 1